-In our articles, we often talk about the necessity to ensure your cat is feeling secure by providing him or her with elevated locations, placing litter boxes in secure areas as well as other methods to ensure your cat feels safe.
+In our articles, we often talk about the necessity to ensure your cat is feeling secure by providing them with elevated locations, placing litter boxes in secure areas as well as other methods to ensure your cat feels safe.

 But feels safe from what?
 Domestic house cats rarely encounter things that are more dangerous than vacuum cleaners, tumble dryers or toddlers.
-But the truth is that their instincts still dictate that they should always be cautious of rival cats and larger predators.
-Let’s find out what cat predators are in the wild.
+But the truth is that their instincts still dictate that they should always be cautious of rivals and larger predators.
+Let’s find out what cat enemies are in the wild.

-In this article, you’ll learn what an apex predator is, are cats predator or prey, where cats rank as predators, how cats defend themselves, and what are the worst enemies of cats.
+In this article, you’ll learn what an apex predator is, are cats predator or prey, where they rank as predators, how they defend themselves, and what their worst enemies are.

 Table of Contents